Agent-0808/BA-Modding-Toolkit/README.md

 This feature is for creating new Mods, such as quickly packaging modified assets into Bundle files.

+#### Example
+Assume you are creating a mod for character `CH0808`, and you have extracted the related illustration assets to a `texture` folder using the "Asset Extractor" feature.
+This directory should contain the following files:
+- CH0808_spr.png
+- CH0808_spr.atlas
+- CH0808_spr.skel

+After modifying these files, you can package them into a Bundle file using the "Asset Packer" feature.

+Drag the `texture` folder to the first input box of the interface, and drag the corresponding Bundle file (e.g., `*-spinecharacters-ch0808_spr-*.bundle`) to the second input box of the program, then click the "开始打包" (Start Packing) button to generate a new Bundle file.

+This will replace the assets with the same name in the target Bundle with the `*.png`, `*.skel`, and `*.atlas` files from the `texture` folder.

 ### 资源提取 (Asset Extractor)
 1. Drag and drop or browse to select the Bundle file to extract assets from
 2. Select an output directory, the program will automatically create a subdirectory named after the Bundle file